leomerits/Arizona_Election_Project/README.md

 In the execution of this project and our machine learning models, we hope to answer the following questions:

- - We hope to determine and classify which voters in each district are likely to be a split-ticket voter or so-called "Swing Voter".
-We are defining a Swing Voter as a voter that is registered as a Democrat, Republican or Other (Independent) that is likely to vote for both parties across their ballot.
+ - We hope to determine and idenitfy which voters in each district are likely to be so-called "Swing Voters".
+We are defining a Swing Voter as a voter, regardless of party registration, that has a history and willingness to vote for candidates from both the Republican and Democratic parties across their ballot.
 For example, a Swing Voter could be defined as a registered Republican that votes for a Democratic presidential candidate but votes for Republican congressional and state legislative candidates.
-In doing so, we will apply a binary classification predictive model with logistic regression.
+In doing so, we will employ various supervised and unspervised machine learning models that can do this with the highest precision, recall, sensitivity and/or accuracy. with logistic regression.
- - We also hope to predict which voters of each of the four districts are likely to turn out in the 2022 election.
-We would likely do this as well with employing a binary classification predictive model with logistic regression.
-On another level, we hope to predict the likely percentage of voters in each district and the demographic composition to turnout in the 2022 election.
+ - Additionally, we hope to identify which demographical and geographical attributes make up a Swing Voter in Arizona and, in particularly, which of those features are the most predictive.
+We will execute this through exploratory data analysis and various machine learning models.

 ## Description of Data Exploration